-It’s been so cold here that when I accidentally put one sock on inside out while getting ready for work, I DIDN’T CARE.
+Once, it was so cold, my brain had gone into hypothermia, and I accidentally put one sock on inside out while getting ready for work.
+I DIDN’T CARE.
 Yep just left that sucker on like that.
 No one was going to see it.
-Look – my toes haven’t seen the light of day for 9 months.
+Look – my toes hadn’t seen the light of day for 9 months.
 NINE.
-Okay 7.
-Thankfully, the cats didn’t notice my socks because they can be pretty judgmental and are into that whole “looks” thing.
+If I wasn’t wearing boots or thick slippers, I was in bed.
+Thankfully, the cats didn’t notice my socks because they can be pretty judgmental and are into that whole “appearances” thing.

 1. Chopped Thai Shrimp Salad with Garlic Lime Dressing